DRKF: Distilled Rotated Kernel Fusion for Efficient Rotation Invariant Descriptors in Local Feature Matching: Methods

 \subsection{Distilled Rotated Kernel Fusion (DRKF)}

-\paragraph{Multi-oriented Feature Aggregation (MOFA)} While RKF leads to significant performance gains in local feature matching under extreme rotation variations, we observe that the training optimization is faced with several drawbacks: 1) The contribution of some rotated kernels might overweight others, and different rotated kernels share the same parameters of the original filter, therefore imbalanced training might be caused; 2) For the purpose of re-parameterization, no non-linear operations are involved before the integration of the results from different rotated kernels.
+\paragraph{Multi-oriented Feature Aggregation (MOFA)} While RKF leads to significant performance gains in local feature matching under extreme rotation variations, we observe that the training optimization is faced with several drawbacks: 1) Different rotated kernels share the same parameters of the original filter, therefore imbalanced training might be caused when the contribution of some rotated kernels overweight others; 2) For the purpose of re-parameterization, no non-linear operations are involved before the integration of the results from different rotated kernels.
 To overcome these limitations, we propose another structure called Multi-oriented Feature Aggregation (\textbf{MOFA}) to provide auxiliary supervision for RKF.
 MOFA conducts post-processing on the base model trained with homography augmentations.
 Formally, we use $F_{base}(\cdot)$ to represent the base model that projects the input to the descriptor or detector score map and use $F_{MOFA}(\cdot)$ to denote the projection of MOFA.
-The input image $\bm{I}$ is rotated by $N$ different degrees respectively, and then fed into the trained base model to get the corresponding outputs, which are further aggregated as follows:
+The input image $\bm{I}$ is rotated by $N$ different angles respectively, and then fed into the trained base model to get the corresponding outputs, which are further aggregated as follows:

 Therefore each rotated branch of MOFA incorporates non-linearity and contributes independently and equally, which compensates for the limitations of RKF training.
-We can understand MOFA intuitively in Fig. \ref{intuition}: multiple rotation transformations convert the original large orientation gap of two corresponding points on the input pair of images to a smaller gap, which generates features more robust to large rotation variations.
+We can understand MOFA intuitively in Fig. \ref{intuition}: multiple rotation transformations convert the original large orientation gap of two corresponding points on the input pair of images to a smaller gap, which generates features that are more robust to large rotation variations.

 \paragraph{Knowledege Distillation} For MOFA, the increase in rotation invariance comes at a cost of multiple feedforwards, making it computationally expensive for embedded devices.
 On the other hand, the training optimization of computationally efficient RKF is affected by the tangled branches of rotated kernels and the lack of non-linear activation before feature fusion.
 Therefore, we propose to utilize a knowledge distillation strategy and take advantage of MOFA to provide auxiliary supervision to the RKF model.
 Suppose the normalized dense descriptor map and detector score map generated by the MOFA is $D^{(t)} \in {\frac{H}{r}}\times{\frac{W}{r}}\times{C}$ and $S^{(t)} \in {H}\times{W}\times{1}$ respectively, and those generated by the RKF are denoted as $D^{(s)} \in {\frac{H}{r}}\times{\frac{W}{r}}\times{C}$ and $S^{(s)} \in {H}\times{W}\times{1}$ respectively, where $H$ and $W$ refer to height and width of the input image respectively, and $r$ is the downsampling rate.
 The distillation loss of descriptors is defined in the form of mean distance error, which is formulated as: